cyrus-buhariwala/Data-Analytics-Projects/README.md

 **Code:**

-**Goal:** The goal is to build a predictive model to determine if a client will subscribe to a term deposit, a deposit that the bank offers with a favourable fixed rate.
+**Goal:** The goal is to build a predictive model to determine if a client will subscribe to an offer for a term deposit, a deposit that the bank offers with a favourable fixed rate.

 **Description:** I will be analyzing data that is related to a direct marketing campaign (phone calls) of a banking institution.
 The target variable is 'y' (yes/no), which indicates whether the client subscribed to a term deposit.